AkhilMarayikkottuVijayan/NonEqm/README.md

 3. Equilibrium constant formula to be added to "SourceReac.c" code to compute Keq

 4. Validation case : (Hornung et al. 1972 )

+5. Modify the Journa;l file to integrate UDFs on the Batch jobs